Trent University

 • History

-• Indigenous Environmental Studies/Science
+• Indigenous Environmental Studies & Sciences

 • Indigenous Studies

-• International Political Economy
+• International Political Economy (Joint-Major only)

-• Journalism and Creative Writing
+• Journalism and Creative Writing (only offered at the Durham GTA campus)

 • Kinesiology

-• Logistics & Supply Chain Management
+• Logistics & Supply Chain Management (only offered at the Durham GTA campus)

 • Mathematical Economics